velexi-corporation/VLXI-Cookiecutter-Julia/template-docs/README-Julia-Template.md

 * `test`: directory for test code

+  * `Example_tests.jl` contains example unit tests.
   * `runtests.jl` is an example test setup file.

-  * `Example_tests.jl` contains example unit tests.
+  * `Project.toml` contains package dependencies for running unit tests.

-### 1.3.
-Template Files
+* `template-docs`: directory containing documentation this package template.

+* `template-docs/examples`: directory containing example and template files.

-Template files and directories are indicated by the 'template' suffix.
-These files and directories are intended to simplify the set up of package.
-When appropriate, they should be renamed (with the 'template' suffix removed).
+  * Example and template files are indicated by the `example` and `template` suffixes, respectively.
+These files are intended to simplify the set up of package.
+When appropriate, they should be renamed (with the `example` or `template` suffix removed).

 ------------------------------------------------------------------------------